Descriptor-Libraries/descriptor-libraries-framework/README.md

 3. :green_circle: backend :green_circle: This is the container which crates the REST API.
 Uses sqlalchemy, pydantic, and fast api. **I switched to a miniconda base image for this (from fastapi base image).** Allows to more easily install and update Python packages.

-4. <span style>cdk-depict</span>: I think something with molecule rendering.
+4. :green_circle: cdk-depict :green_circle:: I think something with molecule rendering.
 I think this is working.

+5. :green_circle: frontend :green_circle: : I added this container.
+It uses miniconda as a base image and installs nodejs and yarn.
+Mounts frontend directory as a volume so I can work on developing the front end.

 ## More about Docker Set-Up